YANCEY WHITE (b. 1809-1813, d. after 1880)

 1885.
 Yancey White was on the Georgia Property Tax Digest at Livingston District, Thomas Mills post office.
 He had 160 acres valued at $250.
 He had livestock worth $470, as much as anybody else except one on the page.
 Ancestry.com.
 Georgia, Property Tax Digests, 1793-1892 [database on-line], accessed 3 Jun 2017.

-White, by his mother's recall to the census taker, was born 1862.
-Mary,
+White, by his mother Mary's recall to the census taker, was born 1862.

-Burwell Harbour at State Line, Georgia.
-When James was conceived in
+Burwell Harbour on the Coosa River at State Line, Georgia.
+When James

 1861, Yancey White , age 50, lived